• Skip to primary navigation

 Print Recipe Pin Recipe

 Ramen eggs, or ajitama, are Japanese soft boiled eggs soaked in a sweetened soy marinade.
 They're sweet and savory with umami-packed soft, jammy yolks!
-Great for ramen and also as a side!
+Great for ramen and also as a side.
+For a similar addictive Korean soy marinated eggs, try mayak eggs.

 Prep Time5 minutes mins